 Adviser use only

-This information has been prepared by Colonial First State Investments Limited ABN 98 002 348 352, AFS Licence 232468 (Colonial First State) based on its understanding of current regulatory requirements and laws as at October 2019.
-While all care has been taken in the preparation of this document (using sources believed to be reliable and accurate), to the maximum extent permitted by law, no person including Colonial First State or any member of the Commonwealth Bank group of companies, accepts responsibility for any loss suffered by any person arising from reliance on this information.
+The information, opinions, and commentary contained in this document have been sourced from Advice Revolution Pty Ltd ABN 13 623 443 443.
+Advice Revolution has given Colonial First State its permission to reproduce its information, opinions, and commentary contained in this document.
+Colonial First State is not affiliated with any of the third-party providers listed in this article and does not endorse the use of any of the mentioned tools or products.
+Please consider the privacy, security and any other relevant risks that may apply from the use of these tools.
+Colonial First State Investments Limited ABN 98 002 348 352, AFSL 232468 (Colonial First State) is the issuer of super, pension and investment products.
+This is based on the understanding of current regulatory requirements and laws as at May 2020.
+While all care has been taken in the preparation of this document (using sources believed to be reliable and accurate), to the maximum extent permitted by law, no person including Colonial First State or any member of the Commonwealth Bank Group of companies, accepts responsibility for any loss suffered by any person arising from reliance on this information.
 This information is for the adviser only and should not be handed on to any investor.
+This information should only be treated as educational and not taken as any form of advice including but not limited to financial, business, or marketing.
+Seek professional advice when necessary.
 It does not take into account any person’s individual objectives, financial situation or needs.
-You should read the relevant Product Disclosure Statement (PDS) before making any recommendations to a client.
-Clients should read the PDS before making an investment decision and consider talking to a financial adviser.
-PDSs can be obtained from colonialfirststate.com.au or by calling 13 18 36.
+You should read the relevant Product Disclosure Statement (PDS) and Financial Services Guide (FSG) before making any recommendations to a client.
+Clients should read the PDS and FSG before making an investment decision and consider talking to a financial adviser.
+The PDS and FSG can be obtained from colonialfirststate.com.au or by calling 13 18 36.